jyotiyadav2508/Blog_Website_PP4/README.md

 Epic Goals-
 * Create/ Update / Read / Delete blog posts.
 * View their created blog posts
-* Approve and publish a comment and post
+* Approve and publish a post

 #### Related User Stories:
 * As a site admin, I can create draft posts so that I can finish writing the content later.
 * As a site admin/author, I can create, read, update and delete posts to manage the blog content.
-* As a site admin, I can approve or disapprove comments so that I can filter out objectionable comments.
+* As a site admin, I can delete any comment so that I can filter out objectionable comments.
 * As a author, I can access all my blog posts easily in one place so that I can easily track my activity on the site.

 ### Epic 4- Comments and Like Management